 Highlights of Elevate 2018

-Last week, from September 21-27, Toronto played host to the second annual Elevate Toronto Festival, a city-wide festival featuring North American leaders in technology and innovation.
+A couple weeks ago, from September 21-27, Toronto played host to the second annual Elevate Toronto Festival, a city-wide festival featuring North American leaders in technology and innovation.
 Two leading experts from McCarthy Tétrault spoke at Elevate: Ana Badour, Partner and co-lead of our Fintech group, and Carole Piovesan, co-lead of our National Cybersecurity, Privacy and Data Management group.

 This year’s festival was broken up into four distinct experiences: